Learn How to Set Boundaries With an...

 Think of healthy boundaries as rules or guidelines for how you want to be treated by the people around you.
 As therapist and somatics teacher Prentis Hemphill says, “Boundaries are the distance at which I can love you and me simultaneously.”1

-It’s up to you to define what behavior you will and will not accept, communicate that to your loved ones, and decide what the consequences will be if you’re mistreated.
+It’s up to you to define what behavior you will and won’t accept, communicate that to your loved ones, and decide what the consequences will be if you’re mistreated.
 By protecting yourself, you can also provide better, more sustainable support to a loved one with a substance use disorder.
 And the act of loving yourself can encourage those around you to set their own boundaries.
 It may even inspire them to begin recovery.

 When you’re ready to start this process, begin by looking inward.
 It might be helpful to talk to a therapist or trusted friend, or spend time journaling about your feelings.
 Think about your most deeply held beliefs, your goals for yourself, and your needs in this relationship.
 Make sure your stated boundaries reflect your core values, without sacrificing your well-being for someone else’s sake.